JrVerbiest/jrverbiest.github.io/README.md

   Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations (ELGAS)

   Project partners: Hogere Zeevaartschool (HZS), Karel De Grote Hogeschool (KdG) and VITO.
-KdG is responsible for the IoT platform design (system, software and firmware design). *Project ongoing*
+KdG is responsible for the IoT platform (system, software and firmware design). *Project ongoing*

 - **Senior Consultant** @ VeroTech, Leuven, Belgium